volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 };
 ```

-If we accidentally add not valid condition when the type has already been narrowed down, we will instantly get a hint from TypeScript:
+If we accidentally add a non-valid condition when the type has already been narrowed down, we will immediately get a hint from TypeScript:

 ```typescript
 type Car = "audi" | "bmw" | "mercedes";